 We are very keen to encourage all members to have a go at yacht racing at Mylor Yacht Club, either helming your own boat, or crewing on someone else’s boat.
 During our sailing season from April to September, we organise regular Pursuit Racing on Sunday mornings starting at about 1045, and Class Racing on Friday evenings from May starting at about 1815.
 We operate four classes – Echo (Fast Handicap); Whisky (Medium Handicap); Quebec (Slow Handicap); and Hotel (Shrimpers and Gaffers).
 To start racing, make sure you ask to go on the racing email list and you will receive regular bulletins about forthcoming races.

-If you have never raced before or feel like some extra help to improve your skills, one of the Racing Committee will be only too pleased to help you.
-Just ask the Racing Secretary.
+If you have never raced before; would like to crew; or would like some extra help to improve your skills, please get in touch – one of the Racing Committee will be pleased to help.

 Whilst we take racing seriously, we also aim to make it fun.
 We have learned that as much pleasure can be gleaned from a tussle at the back of the fleet, as from winning.
 We hope to see you on the water later this year.

 Steve Przybylski Racing Secretary,